Priyanshu-CODERX/ar-musicana/README.md

 * Switch build platform to Android
 * Go to project setting's and change the minimum api level to `Android 6 API Level 23`
 * Build the apk

-## Contributing Guidelines
-You can find the contributing guidelines in `CONTRIBUTING.md` in this repo, here we just provide a quick overview and share our git workflow that we want you to follow.